Privacy Policy

 - Dreamhost — This site is currently hosted on Dreamhost servers.
 They keep server statistics that let me see things like how many visitors my pages have had, and save certain information reported by their browsers (such as what browser it was, and what the referring page was).
 I don’t save any of that information, and I don’t know how long Dreamhost keeps the relevant log files.

-The various services use the information for their own purposes, which I generally don’t have control over.
-The information gathered by the Wordpress blogging tool is used in obvious ways–for example, a comment that you enter is displayed on the system, together with the name and homepage link that you supply.
-I might also use the fraction of the information that falls into my hands–for example, I might use the email address that you supply to contact you, if I think your comment is especially interesting.
+The information gathered by the WordPress blogging tool is used in the obvious ways—for example, a comment that you enter is displayed on the system, together with the name and homepage link that you supply.
+I might also use the fraction of the information that falls into my hands—for example, I might use the email address that you supply to contact you, if I think your comment is especially interesting.

 [...] latest TOS for Google Adsense requires that sites have and follow a privacy policy.
 (I don’t have ads on this blog, but I do have ads on a few of my pages, which I put there [...]